How to speed up the month-end close of client management accounts

 We should aim to reconcile bank accounts within one to two working days after the period being assessed.
 It’s good practice to reconcile bank balances before payment runs to avoid the risk of making duplicate payments (nightmare!), so applying this approach will mean only transactions since the last payments run will have to be reconciled.

-Bank feeds are a real time-saver, but it's vital to check balances at source for month-end processes as feeds imported into accounting software can sometimes generate duplicate transactions, and errors can also arise from gaps in data once feeds are reauthenticated.
+Bank feeds are a real time-saver, but it's vital to check balances at source for month-end processes as feeds imported into accounting automation software can sometimes generate duplicate transactions, and errors can also arise from gaps in data once feeds are reauthenticated.

 It is crucial to record accruals accurately in management accounts so that company expenditure is matched to the correct period and so that bottom-line performance can be assessed meaningfully.